Duration 47 minutes

 Set First Rose

-Dancers Daniele Bianco, Vincenzo Cappuccio, Martina Danieli, Francesco Leone, Angelica Margherita, Mirko Paparusso, Andrea Rizzo, Valentina Staltari, Po-Nien Wang
+Dancers Daniele Bianco, Vincenzo Cappuccio, Martina Danieli, Andrea Del Bianco, Fabrizio Favale, Francesco Leone, Angelica Margherita, Mirko Paparusso, Andrea Rizzo, Valentina Staltari, Po-Nien Wang

 Stage manager Andrea La Bozzetta